mmhshayer/mmhshayer.github.io/content/posts/hugo-for-blog.md

 ## Automating with GitHub Actions

-This workflow sets up Hugo, builds your site, and deploys it to the ghpages branch.
+This workflow sets up Hugo, builds your site, and deploys it to the gh-pages branch.

 ### Create a GitHub Actions Workflow